KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 ![](/img/enemy/bosses/Enemy_Geo_Hypostasis_Icon.webp)

 Code name: Gimel.
-A high-purity Geo entity.Elemental hypostases are ultra-compact structures with a high mass.Concentrated elemental Energy forms a solid shell around the core of the hypostasis, leaving only the core reactive to elemental stimuli.
+A high-purity Geo entity.
+Elemental hypostases are ultra-compact structures with a high mass.Concentrated elemental Energy forms a solid shell around the core of the hypostasis, leaving only the core reactive to elemental stimuli.

 ## Energy drops